deepjavalibrary/djl/docs/development/inference_performance_optimization.md

 -Dai.djl.pytorch.graph_optimizer=false
 ```

-The graph executor optimizer is per thread configuration.
+The graph executor optimizer is a per thread configuration.
 It is important to note that it must
 be disabled for each thread that you are using the model from.
 If you forget to disable it on a thread, it will cause the optimization to be performed and delay
 any running/pending executions.